Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 I thought my snake plant was a goner when I found those rotted roots last winter.
 Six weeks of patient care later, it was putting out new growth.
 These plants are tougher than they look.

-If you catch the problem early and take action, your snake plant can absolutely recover.
-Just remember: when it comes to snake plants, less is more.
+If you catch the problem early and take action, your snake plant can absolutely recover — when it comes to snake plants, less is more.
+And once yours is thriving, you might enjoy its close relative: the snake plant was recently reclassified into the same genus as the Dracaena, another forgiving, architectural houseplant that follows many of the same care rules.

 This article was created by a professional team.
 AI tools were used during the research and writing process to enhance efficiency and quality.
 All information has undergone manual verification and editing to ensure accuracy and practicality.
 We are committed to providing readers with objective and valuable content.